ganeshtata/c-_primer_notes/Chapter2_Variables_and_ Basic_Types/Chapter 2 Exercises.md

 Ans.
 10 10

+### Important notes

-It is an error to copy or otherwise try to access the value of an invalid pointer.
+> It is an error to copy or otherwise try to access the value of an invalid pointer.
 As when we use an uninitialized variable, this error is one that the compiler is unlikely to detect.
 The result of accessing an invalid pointer is undefined.
 Therefore, we must always know whether a given pointer is valid.

-Dereferencing a pointer yields the object to which the pointer points.
+* Dereferencing a pointer yields the object to which the pointer points.
 We can assign to that object by assigning to the result of the dereference.

-If there is no object to bind to a pointer, then initialize the pointer to nullptr or zero.
+* If there is no object to bind to a pointer, then initialize the pointer to nullptr or zero.
 That way, the program can detect that the pointer does not point to an object.

-It can be hard to keep straight whether an assignment changes the pointer or the object to which the pointer points.
+* It can be hard to keep straight whether an assignment changes the pointer or the object to which the pointer points.
 The important thing to keep in mind is that assignment changes its left-hand operand.

-The type void* is a special pointer type that can hold the address of any object.
+* The type void* is a special pointer type that can hold the address of any object.

 # Exercises Section 2.3.2